 An Open Field

 70 years ago, content was… limited, to say the least.
-Any marketer weighing their options only had to consider a handful of broadcast channels.
+(Imagine someone from the 60s being given a future flash of TikTok influencer marketing?
+Talk about blowing minds.)
+So back in the early years, any marketer weighing their options only had to consider a handful of broadcast channels.

 Flash forward to today.
 Forget about television channels, the US orders over 500 new shows every year.
-On YouTube, over 2,000 channels boast at least a million subscribers.
+Influencer marketing on YouTube, means users choose from their favorites on over 2,000 channels boast at least a million subscribers.
 Audiences take their pick of streaming services between Disney+, Hulu, Netflix, HBO, the list seriously goes on and on.

 Content doesn’t come to us via one screen in the family living room, but one screen in every pocket.
 Social media and smartphones have turned every home into a potential broadcast station.